niharhEAVR/Cohort-3.0-Webdev/class_11/01_notes/03_clear_explanation.md

-# First revise all the codes in the 02_learnings folder then red this note
+# First revise all the codes in the 02_learnings folder then read this note

 ---